-I began the day by meeting up with a friend who had studied in Sydney for a number of years.
+I began the day by meeting up with a friend.
 We went for a walk along the runway of Tempelhof Feld – an airport that has now been turned into parkland – and the surrounding suburbs.

 Continuing along Friedrichstrasse I went into Tränenpalast – a museum in the former east/west bordering crossing building.
 I then crossed the Spree and with my nose and google maps I attempted to find some pieces of the old Berlin Wall that I had seen from the S-Bahn as it passed by.
 While on my random walk of discovery I came across the “Bunker” which only as I write this I discover is actually a former WWII Air Raid Shelter.
 Finally after a few wrong turns and dead end streets I found the remains of the wall.
 It had looked more impressive from the train, but it was a fun part of exploring nevertheless.

 Following on from this adventure I caught a S-Bahn across to the Zoogarten to go shopping on Kurfürstendamm and after being a big kid in the lego store I bought my mum a gift at the KaDeWe Department Store.
 Finally I wrapped up the day with dinner at Potsdamer Platz and found the red carpet of the Berlinale.